aichaos/rivescript-java/README.md

     ./gradlew install

-## RSBot Demo Script
+## Samples

+The `/samples` folder contains various samples of Java RiveScript bot implementations.

-The `RSBot.java` is a simple implementation of a Java RiveScript bot.
-You can use it to quickly chat with the Eliza-based bot in the `Aiden/` folder.
+* `rsbot` - The `RSBot.java` is a simple implementation using the `com.rivescript.cmd.Shell`.

   These commands may be used at your input prompt in RSBot:

       /quit        - Quit the program
       /dump topics - Dump the internal topic/trigger/reply struct (debugging) /dump sorted - Dump the internal trigger sort buffers (debugging) /last        - Print the last trigger you matched.

-To execute `RSBot` to begin chatting with the demo Eliza-based bot that tends to ship with RiveScript libraries run:
+  To execute `RSBot` to begin chatting with the demo Eliza-based run:

       ./gradlew :rivescript-samples-rsbot:runBot --console plain

+* `spring-boot-starter-rsbot` - This example uses the RiveScript Spring Boot Starter to auto-configure the `RiveScript` bot instance.

+  To begin chatting with the demo bot run:

+      ./gradlew :rivescript-samples-spring-boot-starter-rsbot:bootRun --console plain

 ## Authors